Never miss a transmission — add the Chrome extension RSS YouTube

 • Manual config edit in a JSON file

-• Claude can still read and respond — just no page context or trusted posting
+• Claude can still read and respond — just no page context or verified identity

 • No built-in prompts